Research

 Corn kernels always germinate in the same way, with an embryo on one side of the seed.
 The embryo will imbibe water (aka soil moisture) and begin germinating.
 When the kernel is positioned tip down in the furrow, the coleoptile will start to germinate upward, moving closer and closer to emerging from the ground.

 If, instead, the kernel is placed tip up, the coleoptile will begin growing downward.
 While the corn kernel will eventually realize this and make a u-turn to start growing upward instead, this causes the corn time and energy, ultimately leading to late emergence and yield loss.
+The problem in this scenario is time and vigor, especially in cold, wet growing conditions.

-How much yield can really be gained with proper seed orientation in the furrow?
-Let's take a look at the science.
+How much yield can be gained with proper seed orientation in the furrow?

 seed orientation tip placement pie chart